brainstormforce/wp-freshdesk/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Fixed: JS Conflict with WP Rocket plugin
+* Fixed: Load the plugin’s assets only on the required pages

 = 1.0 =
 * Initial Release